domvie/RobustQ/README.md

 `celery multi start 2 -Q:1 celery -Q:2 jobs -c:1 1 -c:2 1 -l info -A RobustQ --pidfile=%n.pid --logfile=logs/%p%n.log -B`

-For daemonization scripts, refer to the folder celery_init/
+For daemonization scripts, please refer to the official Celery docs.

 ## Usage

-After account creation, You will need a valid SBML model.
+After account creation, you will need a valid SBML model.
 Supported filetypes are .xml, .json, or (in future versions) .zip.
 Simply upload your model, tweak the parameters to your liking and hit submit.
 This will queue the job and execute it accordingly (reminder: make sure you have your celery workers running.
 If you are unsure, head to the [official docs](https://docs.celeryproject.org/en/latest/getting-started/)).
 Example models are included under example_models/.

 The following pictures may be outdated.